good-labs/greater-good-affirmation/docs/pledge.md

 ---
 layout: default
-title: The Profit Free Pledge
+title: The Greater Good Pledge
 permalink: /pledge/
 ---

-# The Profit Free Pledge
+# The Greater Good Pledge

 As a maintainer of an open source project or group, I affirm that the community to which I belong practices transparency, and exists